fqantonio/GoingInductive/README.md

 mostly accomplished in the classroom: fewer logs into the system were from outside.

+# CONTEXT

+This work includes junior and junior high students of two different schools data, from different regions, for the chemistry and physics subjects of the Portuguese curriculum, in the time scale 2003 to 2019.
+Raw data was gathered during 13 years, from actual day-to-day assessment registering in three different areas: transfer tests, lab practice and classroom behavior.

 Figure 2 show the variable longitudinal patterns for all sample time series, which includes junior and junior high students data for the two schools.
 The red vertical line shows the school change and the blue one